Skip to main content

 About Schönbuch

 Schönbuch Nature Park covers approximately 156 square kilometers of dense beech and oak forest between Stuttgart and Tübingen in Baden-Württemberg, one of Germany's smallest but most significant nature parks for old-growth forest preservation.
-The park protects the largest contiguous forest in the densely populated Stuttgart metropolitan region, a former ducal hunting forest whose restricted access preserved exceptional old-growth character.
-Established in 1972 and Germany's first nature park in Baden-Württemberg, it demonstrates how historical hunting privileges inadvertently preserved forest quality now unmatched in the surrounding intensively used landscape.
+[1] The park protects the largest contiguous forest in the densely populated Stuttgart metropolitan region, a former ducal hunting forest whose restricted access preserved exceptional old-growth character.
+Established on 21 March 1972 as Baden-Württemberg's first nature park, it demonstrates how historical hunting privileges inadvertently preserved forest quality now unmatched in the surrounding intensively used landscape.

 Wildlife Ecosystems